GNU-ES/GNU-Nix-ES/src/WIP-Work-In-Process/ready-to-development-languages-setup/README.md

 **Note:** many, if not all, tutorials does not use `flake` to be complitely reprodutible.
 It, in my opinion, is not ideal.
 In my point of view as a comunity we should show, even for beginers, all power of the `Nix` as a build system.
-Put in another way: every exemple must be done using `flake` (I know that it is a experiemntal feature, but it reaches or goes around the perfection in terms of reprodutibility if it is used, so, why not?!).
+Put in another way: every exemple must be done using `flake` (I know that it is a experimental feature, but it reaches or goes around the perfection in terms of reprodutibility if it is used, so, why not?!).

 ### Videos